PaoloTCS/PaoloTCS.github.io/README.md

 # PaoloTCS.github.io
 ## Political Corner Test site.
 ### Dogs should rule the world!
-- Why dogs re better than cats
+- Why dogs are better than cats
 - Dog political organizations
 - Elect a dog today!